edificeio/sijil.js/README.md

 There are two variants :

- - A single parameter key (when the params are contained inside an object) or index (params contained inside an array)
+##### A single parameter key or index

+*A key when the parameters are contained inside an object or an index when the parameters are contained inside an array*

 Examples: